marioangst/flyaware_survey/README.md

 # flyaware_survey

 - Data and scripts needed to replicate analysis of survey responses to proposed flight reduction measures at Eawag.
-- Repository of static files (generated through RMarkdown) as backend to homepage hosting report to the Eawag directorate (www.flyaware.ch)
+- Repository of static files (generated through RMarkdown) as backend to homepage hosting report to the Eawag directorate (www.flyaware.ch, not active anymore)

-A shiny web application to interactively explore the data is available at: https://marioangst.shinyapps.io/flyaware_survey/

 ## Contents